largest lake in india

 Conclusion

-The Largest Lake in India holds a profound place in the nation’s cultural landscape, serving as more than just bodies of water.
+The Largest Lake in India holds a profound place in the nation’s cultural landscape, serving as more than just a body of water.
 They are repositories of tradition, spirituality, and a source of livelihood for millions.
 India’s lakes are often steeped in spirituality.

 What is the largest lake in the world?